mongodb/leafygreen-ui/.changeset/khaki-ants-chew.md

 '@leafygreen-ui/chip': minor
 ---

-Adds optional `glyph` prop.
-The glyph will appear to the right of the chip text.
+- Adds optional `glyph` prop.
+The glyph will appear to the left of the chip text.

 ```js
 <Chip